The Sister Cities of South San Francisco are:

 Japan has a 6-3-3-4 school education system.
 Students receive compulsory education in primary school for 6 years and junior high for 3 years then may elect to attend senior high school for 3 years and college or university for 4 years.

 The urban structure is and has remained typically Roman-me-dieval.
-The cardo maximus and the decumaus macimus, the two main routes which divided the Roman castrum square hortogonally and met in the Forum (by the present Piazza San Michele, called "in Foro") are still clearly identifiable in the two main directories represented by Via Cenami and Via Fillungo (north-south) and by Via Roma, Via Santa Croce )east-west).
+The Cardo Maximus and the Decumanus Maximus, the two main routes which divided the Roman castrum square orthogonally and met in the Forum (by the present Piazza San Michele, called "in Foro") are still clearly identifiable in the two main directories represented by Via Cenami and Via Fillungo (north-south) and by Via Roma, Via Santa Croce )east-west).
 Rather evident, although more deformed and ruined, are even the minor routes (cardines and decumani minores) which run parallel to the former, dividing the urban surface into insulae.